nsmryan/hew/README.markdown

 Encoding has no flags to control the process- hex numbers are taken from a file, skipping unrelated characters like whitespaces.
-One thing to be careful of is that hew will attempt to encode any characters that look like hex, so the word 'Become" will be encoded as 0xBCEE (the non-hex characters are ignored).
+One thing to be careful of is that hew will attempt to encode any characters that look like hex, so the word 'Become" will be encoded as 0xBECE (the non-hex characters are ignored).
+Its better to have only whitespace, punctuation, and '0x' characters in the file along with your hex data.

 Another example of a file that hew will accept is: